google/starlark-rust/README.md

 ### List of feature needed to be implemented before releasing

-- Finish the implementation of the standard library.
-- Add conformance tests from other implementation.
+- Add conformance tests from other implementations.

 ### Possible improvements and optimizations